If you want a complete 3-day upper/lower/full-body split you can use to build muscle, this page will show you exactly what to do.

 However, that’s not the case for everyone.
 While they still want to build muscle and get stronger, many folks just enjoy being physically active on a daily basis, and want a bit of variety from one day to the next.

-With a 3-day workout routine, you can lift weights three days a week, and still have both the time and energy to run, swim, cycle, kayak, play sport or whatever you like on the days you’re not lifting weights.
+With a 3-day workout split, you can lift weights three days a week, and still have both the time and energy to run, swim, cycle, kayak, play sport or whatever you like on the days you’re not lifting weights.

 Upper/Lower/Full Body: The Cons